-COVID-19 Vaccine: What you Need to Know
+COVID-19 Vaccines: What you Need to Know

 Canadians started receiving COVID-19 vaccines on December 14, 2020, sparking hope that the pandemic will eventually end.
 But the vaccine rollout has also raised fears and questions.
 Who will get the vaccine?
 Is it safe?
 Can I get it if I am immunocompromised?
 And much more.
 Our Scientific Director, Dr. Diane Lacaille, answers some of these questions below.